patacrep/patacrep/README.rst

 provided to allow specific customisation and new command like embedded guitar tabs or lilypond sheets.

-Document are subject to the GNU GPLv2 except if another licence is precised in the header.
+Document are subject to the GNU GPLv2 except if another license is precised in the header.

 Python version